 writeWholeFile puts the string it is given into the file and then automatically saves the file – so the user will be presented with the same dialog as if saveAndClose had been called.

-Calling any method on a file that has already been closed (by calling either saveAndClose or by writeWholeFile) will result in a run-time error.
+Calling any method on a file that has already been closed (by calling either saveAndClose or by writeWholeFile) will result in a runtime error.

 If the user were to hit Cancel on the dialog, then the program will exit with an error.
 If you want to guard against this possibility (if, for example, it might mean the loss of important data) then you should perform the save and close within a try..catch perhaps like this: